-- made estimated income tax payments to Arizona for 2020; - applied any of your refund from your 2019 Arizona return to 2020 estimated taxes for Arizona; or
+- made estimated income tax payments to Arizona for 2021; - applied any of your refund from your 2020 Arizona return to 2021 estimated taxes for Arizona; or - recomputed a prior year's tax under Arizona's Claim of Right provisions.

 You must also complete and include the Arizona Claim of Right - Individual form(s) with your income tax return.
 If you fail to complete and include the form(s), the amount of your claim may be denied.
 The form is available on the department's website.